gvwilson/sdxpy/src/check/index.md

 In order to keep everything in one file, we have written the HTML "page" as a multi-line Python string;
-we will do this frequency when writing unit tests so that the HTML [%i "fixture" %] is right beside the test code.
+we will do this frequently when writing unit tests so that the HTML [%i "fixture" %] is right beside the test code.
 Notice in the output that the line breaks in the HTML have been turned into text nodes containing only a newline character `"\n"'.